RackHD/on-imagebuilder/README.md

 - Any Debian/Ubuntu based system (support for other distributions coming soon, theoretically though, just install debootstrap and it should work)
 - Ansible (> 2.0) (**NOTE**: Version 2.1.0.0 is not workable) is installed.
 To install newest Ansible version ([Ansible Installation Documents](http://docs.ansible.com/ansible/intro_installation.html)):

+**WARNING**: We have seen on some system that an existing installation of Ansible can have adverse effects, this can be resolved by insuring they are removed prior to the next steps, below is an example of removing an existing dpkg installation but this could vary depending on the package manager.
+    ```
+    sudo dpkg -r ansible
+    ```

+- Install ansible:

     ```
     sudo apt-get -y install python-software-properties python-pip
     sudo apt-get -y update